msub2/aframe-physical-vr-character-controller/README.md

 It wraps the hand-controls, vive-controls, oculus-touch-controls, and windows-motion-controls components into an `<a-controller>` primitive, and makes use of glMatrix, aframe-blink-controls, and aframe-physics-system.

 It's still early in development, and likely to undergo many changes.
+It's also currently broken please don't use thanks

 ## Usage